neuralmagic/sparseml/README.md

 ### SparseML CLI

-In addition to the code-level API, SparseML offers pre-made training pipelines for common NLP tasks via the CLI interface.
+In addition to the code-level API, SparseML offers pre-made training pipelines for common NLP and CV tasks via the CLI interface.
 The CLI enables you to kick-off training runs with various utilities like dataset loading and pre-processing, checkpoint saving, metric reporting, and logging handled for you.
 This makes it easy to get up and running in common training pathways.

 For instance, we can use the following to kick off a YOLOv5 sparse transfer learning run onto the VOC dataset (using SparseZoo stubs to pull down a sparse model checkpoint and transfer learning recipe):